Mirages and Large TeV Halo-Pulsar Offsets from Cosmic Ray Propagation

 In this Letter, instead of adopting the traditional diffusion approximation to investigate electron propagation around their sources, we calculate from first principles the motion of individual electrons in synthetic three-dimensional turbulence.
 The latter approach can give vastly different results, and it is more realistic because the (effective) cosmic-ray diffusion tensor strongly varies in space on length scales that are smaller than the coherence length.
 Our method is more fundamental and more flexible than using the diffusion approximation.
-Indeed, it can both resolve the filamentary propagation of electrons on small scales, and recovers the predictions from the diffusion approximation on large scales.
-By considering the short lifetime of $\gtrsim$ 100 TeV electrons, we find that the real distribution of these electrons around their sources can be very filamentary even in strong turbulent magnetic fields.
+Indeed, {It can resolve the filamentary propagation of electrons on small scales, while reproducing the predictions of the diffusion approximation on large scales.} By considering the short lifetime of electrons {of $\sim 100$ TeV, whose diffusion-loss scale is $\sim 70$ pc under a magnetic field of $3 \mu$G}, we find that the real distribution of these electrons around their sources can be very filamentary even in strong turbulent magnetic fields.
 Also, we find that both the presence of large offsets from the pulsars and the presence of mirage sources are two interlinked phenomena arising from this filamentary propagation.
-Our results suggest that in the inter-arm region and in the Galactic halo where the coherence length is large, a large pulsar halo could be identified as multiple distinct smaller halos.
-Moreover, when the primary identified halo exhibits low luminosity, these ancillary mirage halos could emerge as the sole identified entities, leading to considerable offsets between the detected gamma-ray sources and the actual astrophysical source of the electrons.
+Our results suggest that in the inter-arm region and the Galactic halo where the coherence length is large, a large pulsar halo could be identified as multiple distinct smaller halos.
+Moreover, when the primary identified halo exhibits low luminosity, {it may drown in the background noise} these ancillary mirage halos could emerge as the sole identified entities, leading to considerable offsets between the detected gamma-ray sources and the actual astrophysical source of the electrons.